Taday97/DDDAplication/README.md

 ### CI/CD Pipeline:

 The project includes a CI/CD pipeline set up using **GitHub Actions**.
-The pipeline automatically:
+This pipeline automatically:

 1. **Builds and Tests** the application.
 2. **Deploys** it (future configurations can be added for deployment to a server or cloud platform).